This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 VIEW PRICE

-This is a rectangular bolster bed that’s built with a solid layer of 4″ memory foam for the Large and Extra-Large options.
-It also comes with a soft polyester/cotton cover and a waterproof inner liner.
+When it comes to orthopedic dog beds with bolsters, the PetFusion Ultimate is our top pick.
+This is a rectangular bolster bed that’s built with a solid layer of 4″ memory foam (if you choose the Large or X-large option).
+It also has a soft polyester/cotton cover and a waterproof inner liner, making it a great all-rounder.

-It’s not all about comfort though.
-The cover is both water and tear resistant, so it can stand up to light scratching.
-Don’t expect it to survive a determined chewer, but the PetFusion is still a durable option.
-It’s also simple to clean, as the removable cover can be machine washed.
+The cover is both water and tear-resistant, so it can stand up to light scratching.
+Don’t expect it to survive a determined chewer, but the PetFusion is still a durable bolstered option.
+We also found it to be simple to clean, as the removable cover can be machine-washed.

 The Ultimate is available in a range of sizes.
 The smallest is a 25″x20″ bed, while the largest (“XXL Jumbo”) is 50″x40″.
 Keep in mind that this is the external size.
 The actual sleeping surface is smaller due to the bolster.

-Why We Recommend It: The PetFusion Ultimate is a great choice for senior dogs who need extra support for their joints.
-It’s also great for dogs who enjoy snuggling against a bolster when sleeping.
+The PetFusion Ultimate is a great choice for senior dogs who need extra support for their joints.
+It’s also great for pups who enjoy snuggling against a bolster when sleeping.

 Key Features: